Jvvne/Jvvne/README.md

-- Aiming to leverage my technical expertise and innovative thinking to contribute to the cryptocurrency landscape.
+- Aiming to leverage my technical expertise and innovative thinking to contribute to the Blockchain landscape.

 <!---
 Jvvne/Jvvne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.